Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 You can also reach out in discord but without a ticket to track it the request can often get lost!

 ### Q5: I found a bug in Stirling PDF.
 Where can I report it?
-Please report any bugs or issues you encounter through our GitHub Issues page.
+Please report any bugs or issues you encounter through our [GitHub Issues page](https://github.com/Stirling-Tools/Stirling-PDF/issues).
 Be sure to include as much detail as possible so we can diagnose and resolve the issue quickly.
+If you're running Docker, use the built-in [diagnostics tool](./Configuration/Diagnostics.md) to collect logs, configuration, and system information into a shareable archive.

-### Q6: My Stirling PDF Using high RAM at idle, How can I optimize memory usage?
+### Q6: My Stirling PDF is using high RAM at idle.
+How can I optimize memory usage?
 Stirling PDF's memory usage can be optimized in several ways:

-Disable additional features: Set DISABLE_ADDITIONAL_FEATURES=true to reduce RAM consumption.
-This can significantly lower memory usage, especially during idle periods.

-Use the Ultra Lite version: Pull the latest-ultra-lite tag from Docker Hub or GitHub, which is specifically designed for lower-end hardware.
+- **Use the Ultra Lite version:** Pull the `latest-ultra-lite` tag from Docker Hub or GitHub, which is specifically designed for lower-end hardware.
+- **Tune memory allocation:** See the [Fine Tuning](./Configuration/Performance-Optimization.md#fine-tuning) section of the Performance Optimization guide for how to adjust memory limits.
+- **Reduce LibreOffice instances:** Each idle LibreOffice UNO server instance uses approximately 50 MB.
+The default session limit is 1.
+See [LibreOffice Parallel Processing](./Configuration/LibreOffice-Parallel-Processing.md) for details.

+For detailed sizing recommendations, see the [Performance Optimization](./Configuration/Performance-Optimization.md) guide.

 ### Q7: I'm experiencing connection errors when pulling from docker.stirling.com